Children from the age of 8 years at the time of the holiday. Maximum age 15 years.

-£65 extra charge if staying the Saturday evening / Sunday morning.
+There is an extra charge of £160 if your child is staying the Saturday evening / Sunday morning.

-The total cost is £615, which covers everything except travel to and from the Centre.
-A variety of discounts are available on our Summer Camp page.
+The total cost is £803, which covers everything except travel to and from the Centre.
+You will be asked for a non refundable deposit of £250 when you make the booking.

-You will receive a letter/e-mail after your booking is made, reminding you that all balances are due 10 weeks before the summer camp start date, sorry we don’t send reminders.
-If the booking is made after this date we ask you to pay the full amount at the time of booking.
+You will receive an e-mail after your booking is made, reminding you that all balances are due 6 weeks before the summer camp start date.
+Or if you book after 31st May 2024 we ask for the balance to be paid in full at the time of booking.

 Yes.
-We have a list of local Bed and Breakfast accommodation click here to view, please contact the proprietors directly to make a booking.
+We have a list of local Bed and Breakfast accommodation click here to view, please note that prices may have changed, contact the proprietors directly to make a booking.

-We provide a kit list for you – Download here; please read it carefully and be sure to name absolutely everything.
+We provide a kit list for you, this is emailed when you have paid your balance or you can Download it here; please read it carefully and be sure to name absolutely everything.
 All clothes need to be prepared to get dirty!
 It has been known in past years for children to arrive without some of the items on the list.
 The weather in Somerset can be sunny and warm but on occasions it has been known to rain!

 If your child is staying for more than one week we will wash and dry their clothes for them at the end of their first week (at no extra charge) so there is no need to duplicate.